Bennyjoez/bennyjoez/README.md

 I'm Benson from Kenya :kenya: in Africa, and I am a Front-end Developer.
 I enjoy learning new stuff on: ⤵️
 - HTML ✔️
-- CSS ✔
+- CSS ✔️
 - JavaScript ✔️
+- React ✔️
-- BootStrap
+- BootStrap ✔️

+### Skills
+I currently have acquired skills the following languages and tools:
+1. JavaScript
+2. React
+3. HTML and CSS
+4. Git and Github
+5. Vite
+6. Bootstrap

 I also mostly love the implemenetation phase where I put what I have learnt into building projects big and small.
 You can checkout my twitter account at [Twitter](https://twitter.com/bennyjoezz).